Leaderboard

 2 points

-4. Disappointed Tegna NBC affiliate WCNC Charlotte has cancelled their Sunday morning political program Flashpoint.
+Disappointed Tegna NBC affiliate WCNC Charlotte has cancelled their Sunday morning political program Flashpoint.
 It was an informative program with newsmakers and political leaders that aired after Meet the Press, as sort of a local version.
 Good program, sorry to see it go.
 Victim of cutbacks, I suppose.
 They are now airing infomercials in its place.
-WSOC still airs its Political Beat program on Sundays on the Cox ABC affiliate in Charlotte, and the Hearst NBC affiliate WYFF in Greenville-Spartanburg still has their Sunday news and public affairs program.
+WSOC still airs its Political Beat program on Sundays on the Cox ABC affiliate in Charlotte, and the Hearst NBC affiliate WYFF in Greenville-Spartanburg still has their Sunday news and public affairs program.2 points

 1 point